RIR360/development/journal/2025/february.md

 ## 02/06/2025
 - Whenever you feel down, you have to immediately look back to your purpose.
 This is important.
 - Otherwise you'll fall down.
 You must remind why you're doing all this in the first place.

+## 02/07/2025
+- Wake up in the morning in appropiate time and be serious about it.